 DIY dried flower bouquet

-Make your own bouquet from dried flower bunches such as delphiniums, dried oats, and daisy-like white rhodanthus flowers.
+Make your own bouquet from dried flower stems such as delphiniums, dried oats, and daisy-like white acroclinium or similar white rhodanthus flowers.

 How to make a dried flower bouquet

 I used one bunch each of the flowers listed above, except the acroclinium, which only required 12-15 stems.
 As well as the flowers, you will need some ribbon, an elastic band, secateurs and sharp scissors for this DIY project.

 Build up the arrangement as shown below then tie with ribbon or twine.

 Display the dried flowers as a gift or in a vase

 These dried flower bunches are available to buy in our shop.
 Pink delphinium bunch – this dried flower bunch is available most of the year (white delphinium bunch available seasonally).
 White rhodanthus dried flower bunch or similar white acroclinium dried flower bunch.
 Dried oats bunch – we can usually supply this dried grass year round.
 For our full list – see our Daisy Gifts Ltd dried flower bunch department in the shop.